MariusNea/Aurora/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL-2.0 License.
-See `LICENSE.txt` for more information.
+This project is dual licensed.
+Distributed under the GPL-2.0 license and a commercial license.
+See `LICENSE.txt` for GPL-2.0.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>